Screenwriter Andrew Davies (Pride and Prejudice, Little Dorrit, War and Peace) is adapting Victor Hugo’s Les Misérables for BBC and PBS Masterpiece.

-The upcoming period series will begin filming in February in Belgium and Northern France.
+The upcoming period series began filming in February in Belgium and Northern France.
 First published in 1862, Hugo’s historical novel is widely considered one of the greatest novels of the 19th century.

 Hugo’s message in the literary masterpiece is as welcome today as it ever was: “Wherever men go in ignorance or despair, wherever women sell themselves for bread, wherever children lack a book to learn from or a warm hearth, Les Miserables knocks at the door and says: “open up, I am here for you”.”

-When will Les Miserables air?
-It’s too soon to say, but you can sign up for our newsletter for announcements about when the new period drama will air on BBC One in the UK and on PBS Masterpiece in the US.
+When will Les Miserables air on PBS Masterpiece?
+It’s too soon to say, but you can sign up for our newsletter for announcements about when the new period drama will air in the US.
+The new period series is expected to premiere on BBC One in 2019.

 Les Misérables has been adapted for stage and screen numerous times: the 2012 musical adaptation of Les Mis, starring Hugh Jackman, Russell Crowe, Anne Hathaway and Amanda Seyfried, received eight Academy Award nominations including Best Picture, Best Actor for Jackman, and won three, including Best Supporting Actress for Hathaway.
 Watch the TRAILER.